-After you have filled in all the relevant information to publishing options, continue to fill in general publication information.
-You only need to fill in this information once and they will be automatically copied in the various parts of the publication.
+After you have filled in all the relevant information to publishing options, continue to fill in the general publication information.
+You only need to fill in this information once.
+In later stages, the information filled in here will be automatically copied to other parts of the publication.

 Proceed preparing the covers either clicking the link on the left-hand side on the screen or using Next Step-function.
 Enter the information in the fields that open up and also for the front and back covers (Front cover interleaf, Back cover -interleaf) and the spine (Spine-interleaf).
 On the back cover, you can place an introduction of a maximum of 1,000 characters in length (including spaces).

 Covers and colours

 While you are entering information to these fields, you can also select the colour scheme for you publication.
 In the platform the colours of the covers is best seen in the PDF Preview version.
 For doctoral theses, for example, seven cover colours are available.

 Inserting images and logos in covers

 In doctoral theses, reports and compiled works, it is possible to insert an image on the front cover.
 Please note that you must obtain the copyright holder’s permission to use the image.
 You can use any image that fits in with the contents and the selected cover colour.
 You do not have to insert an image.

 Use a pdf or jpg file (or a tiff format) with a minimum resolution of 300 dpi and colour setting CMYK by choice.Minimum resolution of dissertations’ cover images is 250-300 dpi.
 Process and crop the image before uploading.
 You can change the image (and cover colour) by uploading it again as many times as you like.

 It is possible, if you decide so (not on the theses), to put 1-4 logos of the partners on the back cover (Logos interleaf).